 Cut to GCPD Headquarters, where Barbara and Jim are having another utterly forgettable father-daughter moment.
 Well, except for the part where Barbara admits she ships her old man with the Mayor.

 So the Commish has gotten a couple of Ivy’s facehuggers too, but to keep the “mystery” going a bit longer, they don’t attack until Barbara’s left.
 Meanwhile, Penguin’s out stealing a shipment of silver iodide (fairly impressive research on Slack’s part) to fuel a weather machine that’s 50% hot-air balloon, 50% autogyro, and 0% safe for kung-fu battles.

 Naturally, Batman baits Penguin into the propeller the first chance he gets.

 If Slack wanted this to look like an accident, he really should’ve made it clearer to Chun, because not only does Batman go out of his way to take the fight near the propeller, but Penguin does a freaking interpretative dance before he falls in.
 And this is how Batman learns about Ivy’s pod-people plot, which seriously makes me wonder what he would’ve done had the propeller coughed up red instead of green.

 Oh yeah, did I forget to mention?
 Penguin’s a pod, too.

-This part doesn’t really make sense from a continuity perspective, since there’s no way pod-Penguin should’ve hit the ground intact – apparently, even the implication of a plant-person getting chopped up is too much for S&P now.
-Still, it lets the episode get two deaths for the price of one, so I can’t ding it too hard.*
+This part doesn’t really make sense continuity-wise since there’s no way pod-Penguin should’ve hit the ground intact – apparently, even the implication of a plant-person getting chopped up is too much for S&P now.
+Still, it gives the episode two Family-Unfriendly Deaths for the price of one, so I can’t ding it too hard.*